ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ./uncompress.sh

 ```

-2. Alternative 2.
-The update_blastdb.pl script.
+2.3.2 Second alternative, the update_blastdb.pl script.

 BLAST+ offers the [update_blastdb.pl](https://www.ncbi.nlm.nih.gov/books/NBK569850/) script that allows you to download the NCBI databases.
 This script uncompresses the files for you.

-2.1.
-Obtain information from the available databases to download
+- Print the available databases to download

 ```